World Bank – Functions & IBRD | World Bank UPSC Notes

 - IBRD is the largest development bank in the world, which was established to help the post-World War II reconstruction.
 After everything got back on track, IBRD changed its focus to other areas.

 - Currently, IBRD is focusing on helping countries with low and middle income.
-It aims to reduce poverty, deal with regional concerns, and boost sustainable growth.
+It aims to reduce poverty, deal with regional concerns, and boost sustainable development.

 - IBRD is one of the 5 institutions under the World Bank Group, and it invests in various sectors and also offers technical assistance.